The subject of English includes Reading and Writing.

 The ability to write fluently and legibly gives children a means to communicate their thoughts and ideas efficiently.
 Handwriting is a skill which must be learnt in order to provide a style which becomes simple to produce and easy to read.

 At Combe CE Primary School we use a cursive handwriting style, once the children have learnt to form letters.
 We use cursive handwriting because it helps children to learn and remember spelling patterns.
 It is an integral part of the multi-sensory technique enabling pupils to make the automatic symbol-sound relationship for spelling.
-All children are introduced to Cursive Handwriting from the start of Early Years Foundation Stage.
 We believe this raises standards in handwriting throughout the whole school, developing confidence, accuracy and fluency and improved presentation.

 - Helps minimise confusion for the child as every letter starts on the line with an entry stroke and leads out with an exit stroke.